IamSujeesh/go-aws-eks-gitops-DevOps-Project/README.md

 ## CD Implementation (Argo CD)

-every time ci pipeline runs ,ArgoCD has to identify the change and push it to k8s cluster
+Every time ci pipeline runs ,Argo CD has to identif the change and push it to k8s cluster

 # Install Argo CD